I Dictated 10,000 Prompts to Claude. Here's What I Learned.

 Real patterns from sending 50-70 prompts daily to AI coding assistants.
 The numbers on typing fatigue, voice efficiency, and what actually works.

-After six months sending 50-70 prompts daily to Claude, Cursor, and ChatGPT, I developed a repetitive strain injury in my right wrist at age 29.
-The irony wasn't lost on me: AI was writing my code, but I was destroying my hands telling it what to do.
+After six months sending 50-70 prompts daily to Claude (Projects, artifacts, custom instructions), Cursor, and ChatGPT, I developed a repetitive strain injury in my right wrist at age 29.
+AI was writing code; I was still typing the spec.

 The Typing Tax Nobody Talks About